 I can say that I am a seasoned litigator and dispute resolution specialist.
-What I prefer to say is that my primary interest is to solve the problems that get in the way of my clients.
-My clients receive at their disposal my wide range of skills and experience to ensure that they get the best available legal advice and representation.
+What I prefer to say is that my primary interest is to solve the problems that get in the way of the clients who have retained me to act for them.
+My clients receive, at their disposal, my wide range of skills and experience to ensure that they get the best available legal advice and representation.

 I hold a conjoint law and commerce degree with Honours from the University of Otago.
 I was admitted as a barrister and solicitor to the High Court of New Zealand in 1997, the Supreme Court of New South Wales in 2001, the Supreme Court of Queensland in 2009 and to the High Court of Australia in 2004.
 I joined the independent bar in New Zealand and also New South Wales in 2001.
 I held a practising certificate in that State for over a decade.
 I have been an elected member of the Auckland Branch Council of the New Zealand Law Society since 2015.

 I have recently completed my Master of Laws (LLM) at The University of Melbourne.
 The University of Melbourne's law school is currently QS ranked number 6 in the world just behind Harvard, Oxford, Cambridge, Yale and Stanford Universities.
 By comparison, Auckland University's law school, being New Zealand's top law school, is only ranked number 33.
 I was able to tailor my LLM degree across 9 areas of law, one or more of which were directly relevant to the large majority of work I undertake for clients.
 This will greatly benefit most of my clients and ensure they continue to receive the best available legal advice and representation.
 Honours is not a distinction recognised as part of Melbourne's LLM programme.
 My point average was equivalent to an honours grade.